 Barclays hires Cathal Deasy.
 (People)

 Barclays appointed former Credit Suisse dealmaker Cathal Deasy as co-head of investment banking, as Chief Executive C.S.
-Venkatakrishnan seeks to grow the business and plan for succession, Reuters
+Venkatakrishnan seeks to grow the business and plan for succession, Reuters reported.

 Deasy left Credit Suisse a few weeks ago, just months after being promoted to regional co-head of its investment banking & capital markets unit.
 Deasy will work alongside Taylor Wright, the co-head of global capital markets.